CuriousOne23/WhenMathPrays/thought_manifold/thought_manifold_req/03_core_conceptual_requirements.md

   - Remaining time budget

 **Entropy Definition**:
-$H_\\%$ represents the normalized uncertainty of the ThoughtPoint, computed from the spread and coherence of the embedding vector $\mathbf{e}$ relative to local manifold geometry (e.g., via variance or KL divergence from local prototypes).
-It is globally normalized and decreases primarily through settling in Object Basins.
+$H_\\%$ represents the normalized uncertainty of the ThoughtPoint, computed from the spread and coherence of the embedding vector $\mathbf{e}$ relative to local manifold geometry (variance + KL divergence from local prototypes).
+It is globally normalized.

 **Dynamics Update Rule** (placeholder):
 $\dot{\mathbf{x}} = -\nabla V(\mathbf{x}) + \text{perturbation terms (noise + volitional steering)} + \text{damping}$